THE BOOK: ALL THINGS ARE NUMBERS RIDER/WAITE VS. NUMERICAL MORE IDEAS ON TAROT

 Interpretations -

-One major emphasis of this particular study of tarot is in addressing the "why" of archetypal influence upon humanity.
-In this way, this study of Tarot and Numerology expects us to ask: "WHY does that card mean that?"
+One major emphasis of this particular study of tarot is in addressing the “why” of archetypal influence upon humanity.
+In this way, this study of Tarot and Numerology expects us to ask: “WHY does that card mean that?”
 It then tries to explain WHY each card means what it means.
-But it doesn't do it using traditional occult or mystical devices.
-And it doesn't do it using historical analysis or anthropological evidence.
+But it doesn’t do it using traditional occult or mystical devices.
+And it doesn’t do it using historical analysis or anthropological evidence.
 It does it by building a model of theoretical ideas, rooted in archetypal essence and primordial patterns of nature.
-We start with a beginningless beginning and build out from there to create a model that describes the "essence of being" that surrounds all entities that breach the continuum of nothingness that surrounds us all.
+In building such a model, we contemplate a beginningless beginning and build out from there to create a form that describes the “essence of being” that surrounds all entities that breach the continuum of nothingness that surrounds us all.
 We then label the stages of this theoretical model with numbers to explain the essence of Numerology, and then apply those numerologically labeled ideas to the Tarot cards to clarify the archetypal essence of each symbol and icon.

 The 'why' of a card's meaning is for those who think that such information has value.
 Not everyone does.